Have you picked one word to focus on in the new year? Now is the time!

 When you welcome whatever comes in this one day—accepting it as your reality and being with it (even if it’s something that needs to change in the next moment)—you stay most in the presence of God.
 Once you own it now, he’ll guide you what to do with it next.

-Release expectations now of where your one word will take you later.
+But at the same time, also release expectations of where your one word will take you.
 Let go of a specific outcome you may have in mind.
+It’s about the process instead.

 There’s no way you can predict how God will use your word.
 Just know this: God will honor your intentions to honor him through it.
 Trust that his grace will be enough.